DrThomasAger/smile/README.md

 | `[: note ]` or `[; note ]` | model-facing note about the response language (mouth can be any matching pair) | `[: reply in Markdown ]` |
 | `(; alternate note or comment )` | human comment on an instruction | `(; this is tone instruction only )` |
 | `{placeholder}` | area to be filled by the model | `The topic is {subject}` |

+## Technical Advantages of a Structured Prompt Language
+- **Maintainable** - Allow teams of engineers to contribute meaningfully to the same prompt with clear comprehensibility.
+- **Guarantees educational legacy**  - ensure your AI intelligence is retained when your key prompt engineer leaves.
+- **Clear separation of requirements** – separate instruction structure (prompt language) from the text that a model should produce (response language like markdown or json).
+- **Portable across foundation and open source** – the same prompt works across models like ChatGPT, Claude or Gemini.
+- **Token efficient** – symbols such as `(:` and `:)` compress well in modern tokenizers.
+The language can be minimized into guaranteed single characters e.g. ( and : when needed for prompt compression pipelines with similar or sometimes even improved results.

 ## Repository Layout
 - `prompt/` – example prompts written in ***(: Smile***.